Beingwizard/Bhasha-Bandhu-Regional-Ideathons/README.md

 ✅ **Idea submissions** by every participant
 ✅ **Basic AV arrangements** (mic, projector)

-### 📌 Process to organise the hackathon:
+### 📌 Process to Organise the Hackathon

-✅ Look after a date in February(before 28th February) when we can plan the Ideathon (4-hour quick Idea submission) ✅ Shortlisted ideas will be forwarded to the next step and they will get time till 22nd March to work upon their ideas ✅ Regional winners will be declared on the day of Ideathon and will be given some swags for encouragement but shortlisted ideas isn't limited to winners.
-For ex: We can have 3 Regional winners but 10 shortlisted ideas for the hackathon
+✅ Look after a date in February (before 28th February) when we can plan the Ideathon (4-hour quick idea submission)
+✅ Shortlisted ideas will be forwarded to the next step and they will get time till 22nd March to work upon their ideas
+✅ Regional winners will be declared on the day of Ideathon and will be given some swags for encouragement, but shortlisted ideas aren't limited to winners.
+For example: We can have 3 regional winners but 10 shortlisted ideas for the hackathon
-✅ Offline hack Day with Bhasini & Microsoft officials on 22nd March
+✅ Offline Hack Day with Bhasini & Microsoft officials on 22nd March

 > 💡 *Note:* Regionally submitted ideas will also be considered for the **main hackathon**, irrespective of the regional winners. **Winning a regional hackathon does not guarantee a win in the main event.**